Light-x02/ComfyUI-FluxSettingsNode/README.md

 [https://ko-fi.com/light_x02](https://ko-fi.com/light_x02)

 ## Description
 FluxSettingsNode is a combined node for **ComfyUI** that merges the functionalities of the native nodes **FluxGuidance**, **KSamplerSelect**, **BasicScheduler**, and **RandomNoise** into one powerful and flexible tool.
 This node simplifies workflows by consolidating these features while enhancing their compatibility.
+It includes six tabs for switching between different configurations, saving fields like `guidance`, `sampler_name`, `scheduler`, `steps`, and `denoise` for each tab.
+This node simplifies workflows by consolidating these features while enhancing their compatibility.

 ## Compatibility
 FluxSettingsNode is fully compatible with the extension [ComfyUI-ImageMetadataExtension](https://github.com/edelvarden/ComfyUI-ImageMetadataExtension).
-This integration ensures metadata compatibility with **Civitai**, allowing details such as sampler, steps, guidance, prompt, ans seed to be correctly captured and displayed on the Civitai platform.
+This integration ensures metadata compatibility with **Civitai**, allowing details such as sampler, steps, guidance, prompt, and seed to be correctly captured and displayed on the Civitai platform.

 ## Features
 - **Combined Guidance**: Control guidance strength with precise adjustments.